 Enter the address for the resource you wish to map.

-Enter your network password when prompted (bgm\BGMuserID), or PODS log in.
+Enter your network password when prompted (bgm\BGMuserID), or BU log in.

 A new icon should appear on the desktop.
 That is your mapped network drive.